The Brady Bunch Movie-1995

 The Seduction (1982) is a slick, by-the-numbers voyeuristic thriller that could be a made-for-television Lifetime channel or Hallmark channel production- or something of that ilk.

 A woman being stalked by a dangerous admirer is quite formulaic and episodic.
-Alas, at the time of release, it was a major motion film and a perfect starring vehicle for the upstart young actress of the time, Morgan Fairchild.
+Alas, at the time of its release, it was a major motion picture and a perfect vehicle for the upstart young actress of the time, Morgan Fairchild.

-Jaime is approached by a photographer, Derek, (Andrew Stevens) eager to take her pictures, he slowly develops an obsession with her as events become more dangerous and sinister for the young woman until she is finally forced to defend herself from the now crazed stalker.
+A photographer approaches Jaime, Derek (Andrew Stevens), eager to take her pictures.
+He slowly develops an obsession with her as events become more dangerous and sinister for the young woman, until she is finally forced to defend herself against the now-crazed stalker.

-The role of Jamie is Morgan Fairchild’s big-screen debut and, being unaware of any other actresses were in the mix for the part, she is perfectly cast in a role that just “is her”.
+Jamie is Morgan Fairchild’s big-screen debut, and, being unaware that any other actresses were in the mix for the part, she is perfectly cast in a role that just “is her”.

 He certainly capitalizes on her looks and popularity with the sensual The Seduction.

-The perplexity of the film though is clearly on the story front.
+The film’s perplexity, though, is clearly on the story front.

 Arguably, the only reason Derek becomes obsessed with Jamie is that she refuses to give him the time of day.